bjarneo/reverie.nvim/README.md

 ```

 ### AI
 This entire repo is made by using AI.
-Meaning the folder structure is not as it should be, and this is to be cleaned up.
+Meaning the folder structure, and file contents are not as it should be, and this is to be cleaned up.